Appearance

 You've reached the end.
 If you came in through the introduction, you've now had thirteen sections to test the pattern that piece named: a true-sounding statement, the disqualifying context omitted, an implication that feels stronger than the evidence actually carries.
 The work of this site has been to refuse the shortcut and put the missing context back in front of you, claim by claim.

 The CES Letter ends differently.
-Its Conclusion does not introduce new evidence; it does not cite a single faithful scholar; it does not engage a single primary historical source.
+Its Conclusion does not introduce new evidence.
+It does not cite a single faithful scholar.
+It does not engage a single primary historical source.
 What it does is convert the cumulative reading experience into a verdict and pivot to a poem.[1]
 The pain it expresses is real.
-The pivot is also doing work the prior pages did not — asking the reader to mistake an emotional terminus for an argumentative one.
+The pivot is also doing work the prior pages did not, asking the reader to mistake an emotional terminus for an argumentative one.

 How the CES Letter's Conclusion Actually Works